maui-pss/maui-build/README.md

 You also need to build and install *linux-user-chroot* and *ostree*, follow the next sections for more information.

+If you want *ostbuild* to print colored output, install the *termcolor* Python module.

 ### Download and install linux-user-chroot

 Install the following additional packages: